Beyond real blow-up: Masuda detours and complex holonomy: Comments

-We can then reinterpret that simplest complex Riccati equation in terms of \emph{population dynamics} or abstract \emph{chemical reaction networks}, at least for $u,v\geq0$.
-Note the global attractor $u=v=0$ there.
-The discussion of the full complex Riccati equation in section \ref{Ric} is of course classical.
+We can then reinterpret that ODE in terms of \emph{population dynamics} or abstract \emph{chemical reaction networks}, at least for $u,v\geq0$.
+Note the global attractor $u\!=\!v\!=\!0$ there.
+The discussion of the full complex Riccati equation in section \ref{Ric} is classical, of course.
 Once upon a time, figure \ref{figRiccati} was motivated by field lines and potentials of electric and magnetic dipoles \cite{Marsden}.
 Similarly, it illustrates flow lines and potential of a steady, incompressible, irrotational planar fluid flow with source and sink at $w=\pm1$.

 Decomposing the original Fujita PDE \eqref{PDEw} into real and imaginary parts $\mathbf{w}=\mathbf{u}+\mi \mathbf{v}$, in the same spirit, leads to the \emph{real reaction-diffusion system}

 with equal diffusion coefficients for $\mathbf{u}$ and $\mathbf{v}$.
 See \cite{Yanagida}, where \eqref{PDEuv} has been studied in real time as a viscous version of the nonlocal \emph{Constantin-Lax-Majda equation} \cite{Lax}, a spatially one-dimensional model for the vorticity equation of fluid dynamics.